dd9jn/rfc4880bis/crypto-refresh.md

 A version 3 signature MUST NOT be created and MUST NOT be used with ECDSA.

-#### Algorithm-Specific Fields for EdDSA signatures {#sig-eddsa}
+#### Algorithm-Specific Fields for EdDSALegacy signatures (deprecated) {#sig-eddsa-legacy}

 - Two MPI-encoded values, whose contents and formatting depend on the choice of curve used (see {{curve-specific-formats}}).

-A version 3 signature MUST NOT be created and MUST NOT be used with EdDSA.
+A version 3 signature MUST NOT be created and MUST NOT be used with EdDSALegacy.

-##### Algorithm-Specific Fields for Ed25519 signatures
+##### Algorithm-Specific Fields for Ed25519Legacy signatures (deprecated)

-The two MPIs for Ed25519 use octet strings R and S as described in {{RFC8032}}.
+The two MPIs for Ed25519Legacy use octet strings R and S as described in {{RFC8032}}.
+Ed25519Legacy MUST NOT be used in signature packets version 6 or above.

 - MPI of an EC point R, represented as a (non-prefixed) native (little-endian) octet string up to 32 octets.

 - MPI of EdDSA value S, also in (non-prefixed) native (little-endian) format with a length up to 32 octets.

+#### Algorithm-Specific Fields for Ed25519 signatures {#sig-ed25519}

+- 64 octets of the native signature.

+For more details, see {{eddsa-notes}}.

+A version 3 signature MUST NOT be created and MUST NOT be used with Ed25519.

-##### Algorithm-Specific Fields for Ed448 signatures
+#### Algorithm-Specific Fields for Ed448 signatures {#sig-ed448}

-For Ed448 signatures, the native signature format is used as described in {{RFC8032}}.
-The two MPIs are composed as follows:

-- The first MPI has a body of 115 octets: a prefix 0x40 octet, followed by 114 octets of the native signature.
+- 114 octets of the native signature.

-- The second MPI is set to 0 (this is a placeholder, and is unused).
-  Note that an MPI with a value of 0 is encoded on the wire as a pair of zero octets: `00 00`.
+For more details, see {{eddsa-notes}}.

+A version 3 signature MUST NOT be created and MUST NOT be used with Ed448.

 #### Notes on Signatures